HOURS OF OPERATION: M-F 8:30 am – 5:00 pm

 The Department of Economics at George Mason University offers a master's and a doctoral degree in economics.
 The department is noted for its emphasis on both quantitative and qualitative comparative institutional analysis and its focus on the relations among economic, political, and legal institutions.
 This is reflected in the specializations associated with the department: Austrian economics, constitutional political economy, experimental economics, law and economics, new institutional economics, and public choice.
 We offer a strong core of courses in applied economics and our faculty apply economic theory to a wide range of allied disciplines, including political science, philosophy, sociology, history, and classics.

-The Economics Graduate Studies Office is your department resource for information and questions about the relevant rules and procedures required for completing your graduate degree.
+The Economics Graduate Studies Office is responsible for matters related to the department’s graduate programs.
+This office is your department resource for information and questions about the relevant rules and procedures required for completing your graduate degree.

-Mary Jackson is the Graduate Coordinator, organizing and coordinating the flow of work and information, both within the Economics Graduate Studies Office and between the Office and other university units.
-Ms. Jackson should be your first point of contact for most of your issues and questions.
-Most of the forms requiring a graduate director and/or department chair signature should be submitted to Ms. Jackson who will arrange for the required signatures and further processing of the form.
+Mary Jackson (Graduate Coordinator) and Valerie Sasser (Graduate Programs Assistant) organize and coordinate the flow of work and information both within the Economics Graduate Studies Office and between the Office and other University units.
+They should be your first point of contact for advising as well as most of your issues, questions, and forms.
+They can be contacted by emailing email@example.com.